Women's History Month: In the United States

+Women's History Month started in March 1987.

 Women's History Week

 In the United States, Women's History Month traces its beginnings back to the first International Women's Day in 1911.
-The holiday had been largely forgotten in the US until the late 1960s, when an activist calling herself Laura X organized a march in Berkeley, CA, on International Women’s Day (March 8, 1969).
-The march led to the U.S. rediscovery of International Women’s Day, and the creation of The Women’s History Research Center, a central archive of the Women’s movement from 1968 to 1974.
-Laura X thought it unfair for half the human race to have only one day a year and called for National Women’s History Month to be built around International Women’s Day.
-The Women’s History Research Center collected nearly one million documents on microfilm, and provided resources and records of the Women’s liberation movement that are now available through the National Women’s History Alliance, which carried on their ideas, including successfully petitioning Congress to declare March as Women’s History Month.
+Laura X organized a march in Berkeley, California, on International Women's Day in 1969; International Women's Day had been largely forgotten in the United States before then.
+The march led to the creation of The Women's History Research Center, a central archive of the women's movement from 1968 to 1974.
+Laura X also thought it unfair for half the human race to have only one day a year and called for National Women's History Month to be built around International Women's Day.
+The Women's History Research Center collected nearly one million documents on microfilm, and provided resources and records of the Women's liberation movement that are now available through the National Women's History Alliance, which carried on their ideas, including successfully petitioning Congress to declare March as Women's History Month.
 In 1978, the school district of Sonoma, California participated in Women's History Week, an event designed around the week of March 8 (International Women's Day).
 In 1979, a fifteen-day conference about women's history was held at Sarah Lawrence College from July 13 until July 29, chaired by historian Gerda Lerner.
 It was co-sponsored by Sarah Lawrence College, the Women's Action Alliance, and the Smithsonian Institution.
 When its participants learned about the success of the Sonoma County's Women's History Week celebration, they decided to initiate similar celebrations within their own organizations, communities, and school districts.
 They also agreed to support an effort to secure a National Women's History Week.